bourumir-wyngs/serde-saphyr/README.md

 Schema based parsing can be disabled by setting `no_schema` to true in  [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
 In this case all *unquoted* values that are parsed into strings, but can be understood as something else, are rejected.
 This can be used for enforcing compatibility with another YAML parser that reads the same content and requires this quoting.
 Default setting if false.

-Legacy octal notation such as `0052` can be enabled via `Options, but it is disabled by default.
+Legacy octal notation such as `0052` can be enabled via `Options`, but it is disabled by default.

 ## Pathological inputs & budgets